sunyasheng/iter_vstab/README.md

 # iter_vstab
 This is the unofficial implementation of 'Deep Iterative Frame Interpolation for Full-frame Video Stabilization'.
-Note that for the PWC Net, we simply use the pretrained pwc net in https://github.com/philferriere/tfoptflow.
+Note that for the optical flow, we simply use the pretrained pwc net in https://github.com/philferriere/tfoptflow.

 # Reference
 Deep Iterative Frame Interpolation for Full-frame Video Stabilization.
 Jinsoo Choi, and I.S.
 Kweon, ACM Transactions on Graphics (TOG/SIGGRAPH Asia), Nov.
 2019.